RAISING AWARENESS THROUGH EDUCATION

 Skcin also facilitated several local skin check events that took place around the county with the kind support of local Dermatology Consultants where hundreds of listeners turned up to get free, professional advice, with a number of potentially serious referrals made.

-The appeal was a huge success with raising a over £150,000 - attracting donations from key donors such as Derby County Football Club who donated £14,000, the Freemasons who donated £10,000 and the Charity Auction at Derbyshire Day, Carsington Water which raised over £7,000.
+The appeal was a huge success with raising almost £175,000 - attracting donations from key donors such as Derby County Football Club who donated £14,000, the Freemasons who donated £10,000 and the Charity Auction at Derbyshire Day, Carsington Water which raised over £7,000.

 The appeal was also flooded with postal donations, and the Just Giving site became a hive of activity with online donations.
 Countless fundraising activities took place during 2015 in support of Colin - key events such as Sally Pepper's London Marathon were hugely supported by listeners with local sports clubs such as Derbyshire County Cricket, doing their bit to support the appeal.
 From Skydives to Cycle rides, raffles and collections, to pub quizzes, and cake sales - the local community showed relentless support.